 Subperiosteal Implants: This type of implant is placed above or onto the jawbone without entering the bone itself.
 After it is placed, the patient is given time to let the surrounding tissue heal and allow the implant to settle onto the jawbone.
-Different from Endosteal implants, Subperiosteal implants have posts that protrude through the top of the gum which allow a crown or bridge to be placed over them.
+Different from Endosteal implants, Subperiosteal implants have posts that protrude through the top of the gum which allows a crown or bridge to be placed over them.

 There are also Mini Dental Implants which can be more affordable and have less healing time.

-Same Day Dental Implants Available
+Same-Day Dental Implants Available

-If a same day implant is something you are in need of, you can get brand new looking teeth in just one trip to our office with no temporaries, no second injection, and no need for a second visit for awhile.
+If a same-day implant is something you are in need of, you can get brand new-looking teeth in just one trip to our office with no temporaries, no second injection, and no need for a second visit for a while.